A-AhkUser/eAutocomplete/README.md

 ```
 ***

  Releases all circular references by unregistering instance's own hotkeys and event handlers.
 It also removes instance's own event hook functions (the class hook a few events instead of querying windows objects when needed).
 A script should call the `dispose` method, at the latest at the time the script exits.
 Moreover, calling `dispose` ensures that collected words, if any, are stored into the appropriate database, as the case may be.
+Once the method has been called, any further call has no effect.

 ##
 ## Event handling